 5) Often bullies are someone who has no control over other aspects of their lives.
 They may be bullied by someone in their family and live the majority of their lives feeling powerless.
 They erroneously think that by bullying someone else when they have an opportunity, they somehow gain some control over their life by feeling powerful.

 6) They are emotionally and socially unintelligent and are incapable of dealing with their emotions appropriately.
 For example, they may have argued with their spouse before coming to work.
 And if the situation was not resolved, they may still carry that anger with them and let it out inappropriately on us or anyone else that ‘pushes their buttons.’

 7) They are unable to communicate well and express their feelings appropriately.
 Maybe they lack empathy and have no idea that some of the things they say are hurting others.
 Or maybe they don’t want to express what they really think and feel because it may make them feel vulnerable in front of others.

 8) They may be pessimistic and cynical at heart and this will affect every interaction they have.
 People like this automatically put others down without even realizing what they are doing.
 It’s just how they are….
 They have always been negative and are oblivious to the effects their state of mind has on others.

-What should I do when people say and do things to pull me down?
+What should you do when people say and do things to pull you down?

 The worst thing we can do is react without thinking.
 This will put us off balance and possibly give them the exact thing they were hoping for.
 If we lose our cool we become irrational and prone to make stupid decisions that can have far-reaching implications… especially in the workplace, or within our family environment.